Rasmagoric/Firefox2022/README.md

-# Firefox 2022 Theme
+# Firefox 2022
-A fresh firefox browser look.
+A fresh css redesign for your firefox desktop browser.

 ![Screenshot](preview.png)